andlas98/100-days-of-code/log.md

 **Thoughts:** As afrementioned, many more functions are introduced here.
 Being able to manipulate certain tags, ID's or classes sounds very useful.
 However, I wonder what the runtime will be...

 **Link to work:** Check 'CompletedLessonImgs' folder for today's SoloLearn progress.

+### Day 23: July 28, 2019
+**Today's Progress**: Finished the DOM Section!
+Now onto the last section, ECMAScript 6.

+**Thoughts:** A few days ago, I made it a personal goal to finish the SoloLearn course by the end of the month.
+I'm almost there,

+**Link to work:** Check 'CompletedLessonImgs' folder for SoloLearn progress so far.

+### Day 26: July 31, 2019
+**Today's Progress**: With about 20 minutes to spare, I completed the SoloLearn JS course!

+**Thoughts:** It feels great to finally have it done, and I should feel proud about that, but I need to apply what I've learned to my project in order for it to have meaning!

+Next is NodeJS.
+I'll most likely use youtube videos as my main resource.
+With hope, I'll find something relavent to my project with it!

+**Link to work:** Check 'CompletedLessonImgs' folder for the certifricate and some images of progress.